How to save energy in your community

-And in shared spaces, installing more energy efficient measures could cut the cost of running local community venues.
-Improved insulation and renewable heat and electricity measures will allow for local communities to reduce carbon emissions, create local jobs, upskill local people, reduce energy costs and overall allow greater investment in local economies.
+In shared spaces, installing more energy efficient measures could cut the cost of running local community venues.
+Improved insulation and renewable heat and electricity measures will allow for local communities to reduce carbon emissions, create local jobs, upskill local people, reduce energy costs, and overall allow greater investment in local economies.

 Take action starting now